heutelbeck/sapl-policy-engine/CONTRIBUTING.md

 ### ❓ Question

 A question is an issue for requesting support on a specific topic, that the requestor can not answer on its own.
-Anyone is welcome to help resolve this issue and the requestor or a maintainer will close this issue.
+Anyone is welcome to help resolve this issue, and the requestor or a maintainer will close this issue.

 ## Report a security vulnerability

-If you find any security vulnerability please follow the process described [here](SECURITY.md).
+If you find any security vulnerability, please follow the process described [here](SECURITY.md).

 ## Propose a code change